TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

 <h3>Given</h3>

-- Space to fill
+- Set of space to fill
+    - 10 predefined spaces are given
+    - Array of polygon vertex coordinates
 - Patch to place
+    - Single unit patch of which the centroid is on origin and zero rotation is given
+    - Array of polygon vertex coordinates
+- State information
+    - When action is applied, information of subsequent state is calculated and offered

 <h3>Action</h3>

-- Patch rotation and translation
+- Patch placement with rotation and translation parameter

 <h3>Goal</h3>

 - Fill the target spaces with maximum number of patches
-    - Target spaces are given predefined spaces (There are 9 predefined spaces)
+    - Target spaces are given predefined spaces (There are 10 predefined spaces)
 - The number of trial have to be minimized at inference time
+    - When an action is applied, trial count gains by 1, regardless of the action validity
+    - When the action is invalid, environment fails to place the patch, and patch won't be placed but trial number will be counted

 <h3>Constraints</h3>